subhranil-gen-ai/Housing-Data_Analysis/README.md

 - How and When to perform Pipelining
 - How and When to perform Custom Transformers
 - How to perform Linear Regression
+- How to perform Decision Tree Regression
+- How to perform Random Forest Regression
+- How to perform K-Fold CV
+- How to perform Hyperparameter Tuning

 #  Author
 Subhranil Dutta